Columbia Lions football: The Streak

 Between 1983 and 1988, the team did not have a win in 47 games and lost 44 games in a row, which was the record for the NCAA Football Championship Subdivision until Prairie View A&M broke the record en route to 80 consecutive losses from 1989 to 1998.
 In the fifth game of the 1983 season, they won 21–18 over Yale.
 After that game, they did not win a game again for almost five years.
 The streak began with a tie with Bucknell in the following game, and ending the season with a loss to Holy Cross, a tie with Dartmouth, and losses to Cornell and Brown.
 The losing streak was so bad, that at one point, when the team came out on the field, the school's band would play the theme to The Mickey Mouse Club rather than their fight song.
 One notable loss during the streak was in a 1985 game vs. Harvard, where the Lions led 17–0 with 5 minutes left in the 3rd quarter, only to see the Crimson score 7 touchdowns in the remaining time to lose 49–17.
-After their 35th loss, they set the record for the longest Division I losing streak in history (beating Northwestern's 34 game losing streak from 1979 to 1982).
+With their 35th loss, they set the record for the longest Division I losing streak in history (beating Northwestern's 34 game losing streak from 1979 to 1982).

 After this game, Larry McElreavy, the coach at the time told reporters, "I'm realistic; there's not a lot of talent here."
 ESPN rated the 1983–1988 Lions teams at 4th in its list of the top 10 worst college football teams of all time.
 The streak was broken on October 8, 1988, with a 16–13 victory over archrival Princeton after a missed field goal attempt by the Tigers late in the game.
 Matthew Fox most notably played on the '88 team.
 That was the Lions' first victory at Wien Stadium, which was already four years old, having been opened during the streak.

 Championships

 National championships

 The 1875 team was retroactively declared co-national champion by Parke H. Davis, along with Harvard and Princeton.
-The school claims a national champsionship in both 1875 and 1933.
+The school claims national championships in 1875 and 1933.

 Conference championships

-The Lions have just one Ivy League conference title, which they won in 1961, sharing it with Harvard.
+The Lions have two Ivy League conference titles.
+They shared the first, in 1961, with Harvard, and the second, in 2024, with Harvard and Dartmouth.

 Bowl games

-Columbia has made one bowl appearance, garnering a record of 1–0.
+Columbia has appeared in one bowl game and has a record of 1–0.

 Rivalries

 Cornell

-The Columbia Lions and the Cornell Big Red, the only two Ivy League teams in New York State, have met 103 times since 1889.
+The Columbia Lions and the Cornell Big Red, the two Ivy League teams in New York State, have met 111 times since 1889.
 They dedicated the Empire State Bowl in 2010.
-Cornell leads the series 65-37-3.
-Beginning in 2018, the teams will meet on the final weekend of the Ivy League season.
+Cornell leads the series 66-42-3.
+Since 2018, the teams have met on the final weekend of the Ivy League season.